Skip to content

 • run_metadata.json - Experiment metadata

-Location: scripts/eval/run_experiment.py (runner phase)
+Location: scripts/eval/experiment/run_experiment.py (runner phase)

 Scorer (Metrics)